 Frontage Road Construction Update

-Beyond the eight to 10 weeks anticipated to stabilize this slope, residents may continue to see excavation work and haul trucks working near the Irrigation Ditch.
-While current winter weather conditions don’t prohibit this type of excavation work, cold and wet weather is not conducive to productive paving efforts.
+We look forward to finalizing the Huson East project later this spring.
+Until that time, residents may continue to see excavation work and haul trucks working near the Irrigation Ditch.
+Beyond these efforts, cold and wet weather is not conducive to productive paving efforts.
 As a result, there are still outstanding sections to be paved in various areas across the 11-miles of the project.
-This includes private approaches and a few remaining miles of the shared-use path which will have to be paved in the spring of 2019.
+This includes private approaches and a few remaining miles of the shared-use path which will have to be paved in the coming months.

-Construction, to finalize paving of the shared-use path, some remaining private approaches, and will also include a chip seal, final striping, and plantings, seedings, and landscaping.
-All outreach efforts for the project to alert area residents of pending construction will resume in the spring, as schedules are set.
+Additional work this spring will include a chip seal, final striping, and plantings, seedings, and landscaping.
+All outreach efforts for the project to alert area residents of pending construction will resume in the spring as schedules are set.

 Big Sky Public Relations on behalf of the Montana Department of Transportation